frostbytn/prompteditor/README.md

 Open DevTools → Network and confirm that the WASM and model files return **200**.

-The page initially loads with a sample task that asks the model to describe what a Cedar tree looks like, so you can try it out immediately.
+The page initially loads with a sample task that asks the model to briefly describe what a northern Minnesotan cedar tree looks like, so you can try it out immediately.
 Feel free to customize the default template and styling.